ajread4/ctf-help/Forensics.md

 ## Disk Image

 ### Mac Images
 If you have a mac image, you can boot in linux CLI with [apfs-fuse](https://github.com/sgan81/apfs-fuse).
 Another tool to look at the database files can be [Apollo](https://github.com/mac4n6/APOLLO).
+Most of the database files can be viewed within SQL Lite DB tools.
 In order to look at plist files, you can use [libplist](https://github.com/libimobiledevice/libplist).
+Another tool that you can use is [mac_apt](https://github.com/ydkhatri/mac_apt).

 ### QEMU
 QEMU is a great resource for examing a floppy image.
 Example command: